helmholtz-juniors/survey-framework/README.md

 # survey_framework
 This repo should contain the code for data import, analysis and plotting.

+[!WARNING]
+> Never commit actual survey data to this repository!
+Due to internals of git,
+> it is almost impossible to erase accidentally committed data from history.
+> We suggest you follow the folder structure outlined below.

 ## Getting started

 We suggest the following folder structure: